-Going from a mini golf putting green to an 18-hole golf course can be intimidating, but don’t let that stop you!
-If you’re ready to grow your skills, then we can help—starting with the golf clubs in your bag.
-Before stepping out onto our Nicklaus Designed golf course, here is your handy guide to understanding the different golf clubs.
+Transitioning from a mini golf putting green to an 18-hole golf course can be intimidating, but don’t let that stop you!
+If you’re ready to enhance your skills, then we can help—starting with the golf clubs in your bag.
+Before teeing off on our scenic Nicklaus Designed golf course at Owl’s Nest Resort, here is your handy guide to understanding the different golf clubs.

 We hope you now have more confidence to get on the course and swing your way to a hole-in-one.
 Just remember, practice makes perfect.
 Book a tee time today to try out your golf clubs at our 18-hole golf course with scenic views of the White Mountains.